 Anatolius follows much the same line of recommendation, but without any description of the disorder.
-Among other things four whole eggs with their shells to be forced down the animal's throat!
+Among other things four whole eggs with their shells to be forced down the animal's throat.
 Wild rue, figs, and onions, nitre, pigeon's dung, &c. to be placed in the anus, as Collyria.
-How many a wretched horse must have suffered by such treatment!
+How many a wretched horse must have suffered by such treatment !

-These ancients appear to describe this complaint under another name, $\kappa_0\lambda_0\lambda_0$, Choilia, the chapters relating to which should have been added, it appears to me, to those of the former on $\Sigma{\tau \xi^0 \varphi_0 \varsigma}$, Strophos, by Ruellius, as being one and the same disorder.
+These ancients, appear to describe this complaint under another name, $x{01\lambda_1\alpha}$, the chapters relating to which should have been added, it appears to me to those of the former on $\Sigma{\tau go \varphi o \varsigma}$, by Ruellius, as being one and the same disorder.

 Pelagonius has given a chapter thereon which is curious, as preserving the prescription of Celsus for it, which, as his work is lost, is the most considerable vestige perhaps remaining.
-It is however singular, that though inserted in the Latin translation, Ruellius has omitted it in the Greek text edited by him, as is the case with some other pieces also,† "Of the Pontic root, pepper, garlick, petroselinum, fennel seed, black pepper, horehound, mugwort, of each an ounce.
-Dill seed a scruple, libisticum, centaureum, each an ounce.
-Ajuga, half an ounce; eupatorium, a sixth part of an ounce; pennyroyal, rue, apium seeds, each an ounce; ginger half an ounce, honey two pounds; let them be pounded together dry, and sifted into the honey, and kept for use.
-A ball, the size of a hazel nut, to be given in warm water, when the disease requires it."
-How insufficient must these measures have been for cure, or even alleviation of the disorder!
-Given at least in the dose here prescribed, and the loose manner also of the exhibition, otherwise the prescription is well adapted to the purpose, and is the best among the ancients, and better than the treatment in our modern books of farriery.
+It is, however, singular, that though inserted in the Latin translation, Ruellius has omitted it in the Greek text edited by him, as is the case with some other pieces also, " Of the Pontic root. pepper, garlick, petroselinum, fennel seed, black pepper, horehound mugwort, of each an ounce.
+Dill seed a scruple, libisticum. centaureum, each an ounce.
+Ajuga half an ounce, eupatorium a sixth part of an ounce; pennyroyal, rue, apium seeds, each an ounce; ginger half an ounce, honey two pounds; let them be pounded together dry, and sifted into the honey, and kept for use.
+A ball, the size of a hazle nut, to be given in warm water, when the disease requires it."
+How insufficient must these measures have been for cure, or even alleviation of the disorder !

-In respect to the Romans, it is also matter of curiosity to observe their proceedings and knowledge of this disease.
+.
+In respect to the Romans it is also matter of curiosity to observe their proceedings and knowledge of this disease.